 - Your digital identity

 - Interviewing skills

 When: Students meet weekly during fall semester.
 Dinner is provided!

 Who: Anyone in their sophomore year.
 We have had participants from all majors, schools, and career interests.

-Here are some responses from an anonymous survey of students who participated in Sophomore Success during the fall of 2011:
+Here are some responses from an anonymous survey of students who have participated in Sophomore Success:

 "Sophomore Success has thoroughly prepared me for jobs and internships.
 I have learned how to handle different situations and avoid putting myself in bad ones.
 I would recommend Sophomore Success to every sophomore in the fall."

 "I learned a lot about what it takes to get a job after college.
 I learned many useful skills and resources to utilize, such as LinkedIn.
 I found this seminar to be very helpful."

 "I still have a lot to prepare for my career outside of school, but now know how to go about doing so."